84% of online shoppers say they abandon a purchase when they realise the website is insecure.

 If you’ve ever bought anything online, you’ve probably used SSL without even realising it – but there are some sure-fire ways to tell and these are the things your customers will look for on your site when they buy online.

 Any domain name at all!
 There’s one-click installation with our web hosting, or you can purchase a standalone security certificate and we’ll help you install it elsewhere.
 Please note that these SSL plans are not currently compatible with our Website Builder and Ecommerce packages.
-Ecommerce already comes with an SSL included so you don’t need two.
+Ecommerce already comes with a free SSL included so you don’t need two.

 This type of certificate secures your domain name as well as an unlimited number of subdomains.